telerik/ajax-docs/controls/lightbox/appearance-and-styling/html-output.md

 Styles for Telerik controls are defined using Cascading Style Sheet (CSS) syntax.
-Each style consists of a selector that identifies an HTML element to be styled, and property/value pairs that describe each of the style specifics, e.g. color, padding, margins, etc. For example, the **.RadLightBox_Default** style defines the default color and font styles for the entire calendar control:
+Each style consists of a selector that identifies an HTML element to be styled, and property/value pairs that describe each of the style specifics, e.g. color, padding, margins, etc. For example, the **.RadLightBox_Default** style defines the default color and font styles for the entire control:

 ````CSS
 .RadLightBox_Default